 How To Get A Wardrobe Like Jessica Pearson

-I love it when I have a corporate client because I get to be extra tailored, extra caffeinated and I get to throw a bit of Jessica Pearson’s style into my wardrobe.
+I love it when I have a corporate client because I get to wear extra tailored clothing to go and see them.
+As you can probably guess, one of the top people on my list who have a style I love is Jessica Pearson from Suits.
+Today I’m showing you how to throw a bit of Jessica Pearson’s style into your wardrobe.

 So, because it’s Christmas and it’s the season of giving, I wanted to give you an insight as to how one gets a style like Jessica Pearson’s.
 And contrary to popular belief, you don’t need to be the head of a fictional law firm, worth a fictional few mil’ and be fictionally a size 8 with no jiggly bits.
-In fact, if you look closely at Jessica Pearson, she’s got a woman’s shape, she’s fabulously tall and she most likely has that issue that her backside is considerably bigger than the rest of her and her dresses all need to be altered.
-See, she’s somewhat normal except for the fact that she’s not really a real life person.
-And thankfully she’s not because she would just be way too much competition for us Effortless Bitches.
+In fact, Jessica’s shape is quite rectangular and athletic but she’s got a fuller backside and any of my readers out there with this shape knows it’s not the easiest shape to dress without a few tweaks.
+A straight figure with a curvy backside often means fitted items need adjusting, so for those curvy readers out there, thank your lucky stars because this style requires fewer alterations for you.

 How To Get A Wardrobe Like Jessica Pearson – Deconstructed: